KadiyaheetChetanbhai/NetworkNest/README.md

 # Network Nest

 **Network Nest** is a dynamic platform designed to bridge the gap between startups and investors.
-It also serves as a job portal where individuals can explore and apply for opportunities within startups.
 The platform is built with modern web technologies, offering a seamless user experience.

 ## Features

 - **Investor-Startup Connection:** Facilitates meaningful connections between startups seeking investment and potential investors.
-- **Job Application Portal:** Allows users to apply for job openings within startups.
 - **Short Video Platform:** Features a reels-like section for short videos, enhancing engagement.
 - **Startup Analytics:** Investors can access detailed analytics on startup performance, including profitability and financial ratios.
 - **Legal Case Upload:** Startups can upload information regarding their legal cases for transparency.